 As part of his graduation project’s design brief, Goldfarb says that he wanted to “Challenge normal social rules and behavior.”

 It’s unclear whether he achieved his objective, but at least his abuse of 3D printing technology is far more benign than the printed plastic gun that made it past security at Israel’s parliament building, twice, without being detected.
+Or the 3D printable gun factory made by Cody Wilson in Austin, Texas.

 Thank goodness for the people who are using 3D technology to make the planet a cleaner, saner place.